abouanich/QuaDS/README.md

     - not present
   - weight.csv : informs the qualitative variables contribution to the groups

-For your quantitative analysis, you will obtain 2 outputs (datatest explication):
+For your quantitative analysis, you will obtain 2 outputs:
   - anova.csv : informs if a variable have a significant higer or lower average than the average of all the groups.
   - quantitative_gaussian.csv informs if the average of the variable is:
     - above from the average for all individuals